 You must take care not to allow Aralias to become completely dry.

-It is important to keep an eye on humidity levels and provide the right amount of humidity to keep foliage lush and spider mites at bay.
+It is important to keep an eye on humidity levels and provide the right amount of humidity to keep the foliage lush and spider mites at bay.

 In addition to needing close attention to moisture and humidity settings, Aralias also need a bit of grooming and pruning to keep them looking good.

-If you have a bright, sunny, spacious room where the temperature never falls below 60° degrees Fahrenheit, you have a good place for a Fern leaf, Feather leaf or ming Aralia.
+If you have a bright, sunny, spacious room where the temperature never falls below 60° degrees Fahrenheit, you have a good place for a Fern leaf, Feather leaf, or Ming Aralia.